Dekalb County DUI Lawyer

 Common Mistakes People Make After Getting Arrested for a DUI

-Getting arrested for a DUI is a serious matter, so it’s important to speak to a Dekalb County DUI lawyer from Andrew R. Lynch, P.C. as soon as possible.
+Getting arrested for a DUI is a serious matter, so it’s important to speak to a Dekalb County DUI lawyer from The Lynch Law Group as soon as possible.
 You also must stay calm so that you can think clearly and avoid making mistakes.

 Here are six common mistakes people make after getting arrested for a DUI: